alyssarosenzweig/mesh-2.0/README.md

 4) at your shell, enter

-$ npm install ws
+$ npm install

 5) finally, to start the server from this directory, enter at your shell:

-$ node server.js
+$ npm start

 You will need to repeat steps 3 and 5 whenever you would like to start the mesh server.

-On the Scratch side, the connect block should connect to your IP address and the port 4354.
+On the Scratch side, the "connect to mesh server port" block should connect to your IP address and the port 4354.
 For making the mesh server publicly available, use your public IP address, port forwarding the port 4354.
 For playing over LAN (within your network), find your private IP address (typically 192.168.1.*) and connect using that from Scratch.